LizardByte/Sunshine/docs/source/about/usage.rst

          sunshine <directory of conf file>/sunshine.conf

-      ..
-Note:: You do not need to specify a config file.
+      .. note:: You do not need to specify a config file.
 If no config file is entered the default location will be used.

-      ..
-Attention:: The configuration file specified will be created if it doesn't exist.
+      .. attention:: The configuration file specified will be created if it doesn't exist.

    **Start Sunshine over SSH (Linux/X11)**
       Assuming you are already logged into the host, you can use this command